 - A preoccupation with your youth, a former partner, or simply the things you missed in your past

 Check your hormone levels.
 At midlife, men and women often find that their levels of the hormone levels drop off and that chemical change can trigger a number of psychological responses that reflect the symptoms of midlife crisis.
-At your next physical exam, ask the doctor to include an estrogen and/or testosterone test in your lab work and see what is going on.
+At your next physical exam, ask the doctor to include a hormone test in your lab work and see what is going on.
 There are good treatments for unbalanced hormone levels that might make a difference.

 Write a new mission statement.
 A midlife crisis can be a good time to evaluate life in a new phase.
 Rethinking your mission statement and refocusing your energies can help better establish key priorities.
 Emphasize addressing your own needs and still allowing a focus on the needs of others in how you spend your time and your energy.

 Communicate your needs.
 Keeping the midlife crisis feelings bottled up can cause a lot of stress.
 This is a new transition for people as they hit midlife, and so sharing your feelings and working through your needs with others is a good approach.
 Talk to a trusted friend or mentor.
 Share appropriate feelings with your spouse or partner.
-Then listen to the good advice from the people who care about you—often their perspective will be invisible to you otherwise!
+Then listen to the good advice from the people who care about you.

 Think about your legacy.
 As we enter the middle years of life, we often tend to think about what we are leaving the world in terms of our legacy.
 Think about the influence you have had on your children, and if it has not been everything you think it should be, start making changes.
 Consider writing a life history and creating a personal journal to record your experiences for posterity.

 Reconnect with your inner self.
 A midlife crisis can be a good time to reflect on your life and your personal values and see if your conduct has measured up.
 If so, celebrate and keep on going!
 If not, make some changes to recalibrate your life with your vision.
-One of my favorite professors in graduate school talked about the principle of being "congruent."
-This meant aligning one's behavior to one's values.
-When we are congruent, life goes well; when we are not, we have to make a change.
 Thinking deeply about our values and priorities and then aligning our behavior and conduct with them is a good exercise at any point in life, but especially in a midlife crisis.

 Get into a support group.
 If a midlife crisis is really interrupting your normal life, you may want to consider getting counseling or joining a support group.
-Getting into a situation where you can share your experiences with others going through similar transitions can be a real positive.
+Sharing your experiences with others going through similar transitions can be a real positive.
 Many religious centers or local mental health organizations will sponsor midlife support groups, so see what might be available in your area.

-Families can be harmed and relationships ruined if midlife crisis goes unchecked.
+Families can be harmed and relationships ruined if a midlife crisis goes unchecked.
 The midlife feelings don't last forever, but the damage to personal relationships can.
-So taking steps to intervene in the midlife transition and to help it be more positive and valuable is a worthy endeavor and one that you will be glad to have taken once life gets back to normal.
+So taking steps to intervene in the midlife transition and to help it be more positive and valuable is a worthy endeavor.